ertgl/cx-tagged-template/README.md

   ```
 </details>

-## Motivation
+## Syntax and Semantics

-The language is designed to be simple and easy to use, with a minimal syntax
+The syntax and semantics of CX are designed to be minimal and easy to use,
-that is both readable and writable.
-It is intended to be used in conjunction
-with tagged template literals in JavaScript, allowing developers to create
-class-name expressions that are both dynamic and composable.
+allowing developers to create class-name expressions that are both dynamic and
+composable.
+At the early stages of CX's design process, the language was not
+actually inspired by concatenative programming concepts.
+However, as it
+evolved, I found myself aligning with the principles of concatenative
+programming languages and decided to embrace them.
+Since CX focuses only on
+class-name expressions, it is tuned to be more developer-friendly on this
+specific purpose.
+For example, in CX, line-feeds are considered as emit
+operators, and non-string interpolations are considered as test operators.
+This design choice provides a smooth developer experience by reducing
+keystrokes, boilerplate codes, and cognitive load; while increasing the
+expressiveness.
+Apart from these differences, CX's syntax and semantics can be
+considered as a subset of other concatenative programming languages like Forth.

 Before diving into the implementation details, it is worth mentioning that;
 for ensuring the compatibility and correctness of the implementation with the
 real-world class-names, the implementation has been thoroughly tested with over
-**21400** scenarios using a small dataset of class-names composed with
+21400 scenarios using a small dataset of class-names composed with different
-different syntaxes and patterns.
-The dataset is built by extracting various
+syntaxes and patterns.
+The dataset is built by extracting various class-names
-class-names from the documentation of one of the most popular CSS frameworks,
+from the documentation of one of the most popular CSS frameworks,
 `Tailwind CSS`.

-## Syntax and Semantics

-To understand the syntax and semantics of CX, let's continue with the initial
+To understand the syntax and semantics of CX, let's continue with this
-implementation of the language, `cx-tagged-template`.
-As it is published as a
-package on `npm`, it is possible to install it and start using it in your
-projects.
-However, it can also be used as a reference implementation for
+JavaScript implementation; as it can also be used as a reference for integrating
-integrating CX into other languages.

-The implementation of `cx-tagged-template` is composed of several key
+the DSL into other languages.
+The implementation of `cx-tagged-template` is
-components, each responsible for a specific aspect of the class-name-expression
+composed of several key components, each responsible for a specific aspect of
+the class-name-expression construction process.

-construction process.
-In the following sections, we will explore each of these
+In the following sections, we will explore each of these components in detail,
-components in detail, starting with the consolidator layer, which is
+starting with the consolidator layer, which is responsible for transforming
-responsible for transforming tagged-template specific data into a more
+tagged-template specific data into a more generalized format.
-generalized format.

 ### Consolidator